eslint/eslint/docs/rules/no-empty-class.md

-# Disallow Empty Character Classes
+# Disallow Empty Character Classes (no-empty-class)

 Empty character classes in regular expressions do not match anything and can result in code that may not work as intended.